htd7z/Battleship/README.md

 The ```main()``` function runs the game.
 The ```game_over()``` function returns ```True``` if either player has won by sinking all of the other player's ships.
 It returns ```False``` otherwise.

 ### RUN IT YOURSELF
+**Fork this repl to test it since the console must be used to play the game.**
 **[Click here to test this game on replit.](https://replit.com/@ty-rese/Battleship#main.py)** **If you find any bugs, please email me at htd.7z@my.com**